brandonhenness/SBCTC.InventoryUpdater/README.md

 ## Configuration

-Create a `config.json` file in the same directory as the script.
+Ensure the `config.json` file is in the same directory as the script.
 The configuration file should map the CSV columns to the corresponding SharePoint fields.

 Example `config.json`:
 ```json